MurhafSousli/ngx-wordpress/README.md

 ### Configuration

-First of all, we will set our WordPress configuration using the service `WpConfig`

-`WpConfig` will hold the target address, we will only set it once in the root component.
+First of all, we must set our WordPress configuration using the class (service) `WpConfig` which holds the target address, set it only once within the root component.

 `WpConfig.baseUrl = 'YourWordPressBaseUrl' `

-Inject `WORDPRESS_PROVIDERS` in the root component provider or directly in bootstrap.
+Inject `WORDPRESS_PROVIDERS` in the root component provider or directly in bootstrap, because we only want one global instance of `WpConfig`.

 #### Setup WordPress Configuration Example: